trick77/docksterisk/README.md

 # docksterisk
 ## What is it?
-It's is a **starting point** to a containerized Asterisk SIP server.
+It's a **starting point** to a containerized Asterisk SIP server.
 It includes mimimalistic extensions and dialplan configurations.
 It's using Asterisk 14 and PJSIP instead of CHAN_SIP.

 I primarily created docksterisk for my own use but feel free to use it, or part of it, for your own SIP server.

 ## What is it not?
 * No UI
 * Not Asterisk-noob-friendly
+* Not Docker-noob-friendly
 * No documentation
 * No support